 We, at Integrative Systems, bring in more than a decade of experience in helping decision-makers attain success with their data initiatives using Power BI.

-If you’re looking for a Microsoft-certified partner who prioritizes your success and specializes in Microsoft’s BI stack, look no further than Integrative Systems.
+If you’re looking for a Microsoft-certified partner that prioritizes your success and specializes in Microsoft’s BI stack, look no further than Integrative Systems.

-Ans- The Power BI Report Server (PBRS) and SSRS are not the same.
+The Power BI Report Server and SQL Server Report Services are different.
 It’s important to note that PBRS is built on SSRS architecture.
 To install and use PBRS, you need to purchase a Power BI Premium license.
 To access SSRS, you need to purchase an SQL Server License.

 Other than that, PBRS is quicker, more modern, and graphical whereas SSRS needs more time and manual effort to analyze data and create reports.

-2 Comments to “SSRS vs Power BI – What fits Your Reporting Needs?”
+8 Comments to “SSRS vs Power BI – Comparing Reporting Solution for 2026?”

 Peter Scott